 Among a cluster of direct debits, subscriptions to Netflix and Spotify and countless low-value tap to pay transactions, the average bank statement is a lengthy and off-putting document.
 With new mobile banking apps, however, you can split your bank statement into easily-digestible sections so you can see exactly where your money is going.

 This can help you save money sustainably, so you won’t run out of money at the end of the month and have to turn to unethical payday loans.
-If you are in the red (these things happen), contact us at Salad Money instead; we offer fair and affordable loans to NHS employees through open banking - no need for credit checks!
+If you are in the red (these things happen), contact us at Salad Money instead; we offer fair and affordable loans to NHS and public sector employees through open banking - no need for credit checks!

 You are unique and so is your spending.
 Being able to customise your banking app will enable you to understand the true cost of your hobbies, luxuries or weaknesses, such as your daily coffee, expensive stationery or bacon bagels.
 Very often, the smaller items really do add up so, by cutting down, you can make significant savings.
 Eliminating two takeout coffees a week could save you over £200 a year.